MerginMaps/docs/src/layer/extra-variables/index.md

 # Extra Variables

+There are some useful variables that can be used as [default values](../default-values/).

+Here you can find the lists of:
+- [extra QGIS variables](#extra-qgis-variables) introduced by <QGISPluginName /> that can be used to record information related to <MainPlatformNameLink /> workspace, project or users
+- [extra position variables](#extra-position-variables) that can be used to record GPS information

 ## Extra QGIS variables

 The <QGISPluginName /> adds several variables that can be used in QGIS expressions: